4 Strategies to Win on Yahoo Fantasy Football

 - 1 QB, 2 RB, 2 WR, 1 TE, 1 flex, 1 DST, 1 K, 6 bench spots, 2 injured reserve (15 players total, up to 17)

 Unlike ESPN leagues, Yahoo fantasy football comes pre-set with injured reserve (IR) spots for injured players.
-This feature is crucial in the strategy of fantasy owners that we’ll touch on later.
+This feature is crucial in the strategy of fantasy managers that we’ll touch on later.

 And as we discussed before, the Yahoo fantasy football app delivers timely, relevant information directly to users on its platforms.